This page is not by any authority. But you may find this article concise and useful! Confirm what is written here from other sources.

 Colour of urine indicates level of hydration.
 Clear to pale or light yellow is ideal.
-Drink a lot of slightly warm filtered drinking water to avoid dehydration.
+Dark colored urine indicates at least lack of water intake.
+Keep drinking at least a cup of slightly warm filtered drinking water regularly to avoid dehydration.

 In our humble opinion, after becoming aware of some symptoms of COVID-19 one should neither panic (and rush towards overcrowded hospitals) nor avoid qualified medical assistance.
 Do not remain at home without proper guidance/assistance.

 A patient himself/herself may be a competent medical professional but s/he should take help of other qualified person for his/her treatment.

 Try to keep places where you live and work properly ventilated.
 Wear masks wherever there is a possibility of aerosol containing the novel corona virus.
 More on wearing masks later in this page.

 Don't remain in a crowd and leave crowded places as soon as possible to avoid infection.
 Try to maintain a distance of more than two/three meters from others.
 When outdoors, carry a small bottle of a hand sanitizer (containing at least 60% alcohol).
 Use it when you touch anything others might have touched.
 After entering your private place, wash your hands for at least 20 seconds using soap and water.